ExmgElements/exmg-elements-monorepo/README.md

 }
 ```

-You can pass wider state type
+You can pass broader state type or your rootState

 ```typescript
 import {property} from 'lit-element';